LazurNiko/crAPI_pen_testing/README.md

 >
 > Expected result:
 >
-> 1. UserB Should be access for userA page with userA token
+> 1. UserB Should be access for userA page using id parameter
 >
 ------------------------------------------------------------------------------------------
 >